 You also have a right to your medical records, which could help prove that the medical professional failed to follow the proper standard of care.
 In most cases, healthcare professionals have 30 days to provide the records after you make the request.

-3. Meet with an Aurora medical malpractice attorney
+3. Meet with an Aurora medical malpractice lawyer

 The earlier you speak with an Aurora personal injury lawyer, the earlier they can get to work determining if you have the basis for a lawsuit, investigating your case, and helping you obtain the compensation you deserve.